 James has a Bachelors degree in Criminal Justice from Southeastern Oklahoma State University, and holds an Advanced Law Enforcement certification through the Council on Law Enforcement Education and Training.

 John has over 34 years of law enforcement experience, serving with the Michigan State Police since 1987.
 He was a full time crash reconstructionist and held the rank of Spl/Sgt with the Traffic Crash Reconstruction unit.
 His work has been recognized by Governors Traffic Safety Advisory Commission with a Lifetime Achievement Award in Traffic Safety.

-He has an Associate’s degree in Criminal Justice from Northern Michigan University and is certificated by the Accreditation Commission for Traffic Accident Reconstructionists (ACTAR).
-He currently serves on the ACTAR Governing Board of Directors and is the past chairperson for the Theory Test Committee.
+He has an Associate’s degree in Criminal Justice from Northern Michigan University and is certified by the Accreditation Commission for Traffic Accident Reconstructionists (ACTAR).
+He formerly served on the ACTAR Governing Board of Directors and is the past chairperson for the Theory Test Committee.
 He also serves on the Michigan Association of Traffic Accident Investigators (MATAI) Board of Directors.